 Introduction to Training Proposal Templates

-Every manager knows that a proposal needs to be persuasive and professional to gain buy-in from decision-makers.
+Not surprisingly, a proposal needs to be persuasive and professional to gain buy-in from decision-makers.

 - Saves time: Instead of starting from scratch, you can focus on customizing the template to fit your unique training needs.